 - participate in discussions regarding the role of literature in society, questions of institutional authority and contemporary cultural debates

 - be prepared to progress into the level 5 theory module, ‘Literature in Theory’ - English Literature Q300 students only

 - make an informed choice of honours-level pathways and specialized options in modern literary topics; have completed training in Research Skills

-- The first lecture for this module will take place at 10am on Thursday of week 1 in the Cinema in the Arts Centre.
+- The first lecture for this module will take place at 10am on Thursday of week 1

 - SEMINARS: check your individual timetable